JoelGrayson/Notificationer/README.md

 	```
 * `nf.notify(contentHTML: string, color?: string)`
 	* contentHTML is the notification's content.
 	* color is 'yellow' by default.
+Color can be 'red', 'blue', 'green', or 'yellow'.
 	* returns the notification's id
 * `nf.close(id: string)` closes the notification with the passed-in id (example below)
 * `nf.closeAll()` removes all the notifications.